Editorial Standards

 Which year’s line numbers should I follow?

 Always follow the line numbers for the tax year you are filing.
-For 2024 returns filed in 2025, Part I goes to 1040 line 17 and Part II goes to 1040 line 23.
-The IRS posted a line 21 correction for 2024 Schedule 2, so make sure your copy reflects it.
+For 2025 returns, Part I goes to 1040 line 17 and Part II goes to 1040 line 23.
+Pull the current‑year Schedule 2 PDF or updated software so your line routing matches the year you file.